By Sam Makhoul

-This is the last of the 6 life-hacks, one that is easy to apply, will not take time from your day but will have a huge impact on your physical, mental and emotional health.
-It is the ultimate detox, the ultimate stress buster, immune booster and the best performance enhancer 2nd to sleep, but in turn impacts the quality of your sleep.
+This is the last of the six life-hacks, one that is easy to apply, will not take time from your day but will have a huge impact on your physical, mental and emotional health.
+It is the ultimate detox, the ultimate stress buster, immune booster and the best performance enhancer second to sleep, but in turn, impacts the quality of your sleep.

-Knowing this gives you ultimate control so you can put yourself in any desired state depending on what you want to achieve in the moment.
+Knowing this gives you ultimate control so you can put yourself in any desired state depending on what you want to achieve at the moment.
 There are two types of breathing:

 - Conscious breathing where you bring your awareness to the breath.
 This conversely controls your heart and mind.
 And there are two states or outcomes from your breathing.

-• Sympathetic (fight or flight) – associated with mouth breathing
+- Sympathetic (fight or flight) – associated with mouth breathing.

 Both states serve a purpose so there is no such thing as good or bad but rather, a natural state or unnatural state.
 If you are running a race, engaging the sympathetic with mouth breathing is important, but the same mouth breathing sitting at a desk fretting is unnatural.

 The breath is a gateway to multiple states and the purpose of this article is to teach you the different techniques so you can use the breath as a very powerful tool.
 Stressed?

 No problem you will know what to do.
 Needing energy?
 No problem again.
 Needing creativity?